Nicola King: Storylines

 When Viv and Bob Hope's (Tony Audenshaw) daughter, Cathy (Gabrielle Dowling), bites another child at the village playgroup, Nicola bites her so Cathy would know what it felt like.
 However, Viv calls the police and they press charges.
 A custodial sentence seems likely but Viv writes a letter to the court, asking them to show leniency as she did not think the case would go to court and as a result, Nicola is sentenced to probation.
 Nicola and Jimmy consider buying the Woolpack assisted by Jimmy's half-sister, Scarlett Nicholls (Kelsey-Beth Crossley), but pull out of in September as Nicola fears she cannot cope with being landlady and a new mother.

 In February 2011, Nicola discovers Jimmy has been involved in an accident and is receiving treatment in hospital.
 However, on arrival, she is shocked to learn he has lost all memory and has no idea who she or Angelica are.
-Jimmy is persuaded by Kelly that she and him were having an affair before his accident and that he was ready to leave Nicola.
+Jimmy is persuaded by Kelly that she and he were having an affair before his accident and that he was ready to leave Nicola.
 Jimmy and Nicola split as Jimmy takes Kelly's side of the story and the pair get together, with the son Kelly tells him is his.
 Jimmy's memory begins to return and he sees Kelly's true colours.
 Despite this, Nicola is hurt that Jimmy has slept with Kelly, and refuses to get back with him.
-The pair prepare for a divorce but after an argument the pair end up in a passionate kiss.
+The pair prepare for a divorce but after an argument, the pair end up in a passionate kiss.